rebelsky/sams-assorted-musings-reflections/posse-termination.md

 Given the discussion in the faculty meeting of 2016-05-02, I don't consider it appropriate to keep this essay up.
 Clearly, the issues are much more complicated than I understood.
+I remain frustrated at many things, but the essay is clearly under-informed.

 ---